-We then apply the method of \S 3 to construct a totally discontinuous higher point derivation $(d_n)$ on $\cal U$ at a discontinuous character $\phi$ (remark that we start with a discontinuous linear functional $\phi$ on ${\cal U}^{(1)}$, and it is easy to see that we can apply the Dales-McClure method in the Fr\'{e}chet case).
+We then apply the method of \S 3 to construct a totally discontinuous higher point derivation $(d_n)$ on $\cal U$ at a discontinuous character $\phi$ (remark that we start with a discontinuous linear functional $\phi$ on ${\cal U}^{(1)}$, and it is easy to see that we can apply the Dales-McClure's method in the Fr\'{e}chet case).
 The main point of this attempt should be emphasized.
 There is no need to possibly construct $(d_n^m)$ on ${\cal U}_m$ for each $m$ and $n$, and so, one does not require to properly restrict all $d_n^m$ to $d_n$ on $\cal U$.

-The tensor algebra $T(E)\,=\,{\cal U}_{nc}$ is nuclear by [V2, Thm.
+The tensor algebra $T(E)\,=\,{\cal U}_{nc}$ is a nuclear power series space of infinite type by [V2, Lem.
+2.1 and Thm.
 3.1], which is further linearly isomorphic to $s$ by [V2, Thm.
 4.1].
-Also, $T(E)\,=\,{\cal U}_{nc}$ is again a power series space of infinite type [V2, Lem.
-2.1]).
 Then, the isomorphism of Thm.
 4.1 of [V2] equips the space $s$ of all rapidly decreasing sequences with a multiplication which turns it into a Fr\'{e}chet algebra, called $s_\bullet$.
 By Cor.
 4.5 above, the algebra $T(s)\,=\,s_\bullet\,=\,T(E)\,=\,{\cal U}_{nc}$ is now functionally continuous; thus, the algebra $s_\bullet$ was, indeed, one of the test cases for Michael's problem (cf. [V2, p.
 190]).
 However, our approaches to the algebras ${\cal U}_{nc}$ and ${\cal U}$ seem to be more convenient for our purposes in this section and \S 3, respectively.